probiner/DASH/README.md

 In general included nodes will:
 - Have a detailed help wiki.
 ![Help](https://i.imgur.com/RQcBVbB.png)
-- Have a demo HDA that can be access at the bottom of their help.
+- Have a demo HDA that can be launched at the bottom of the respective help wiki.
 ![Demo](https://i.imgur.com/yePt5ai.png)
 <video src="https://github.com/probiner/DASH/assets/1182548/6fb5d5e3-f8dd-439a-8cd5-6d8f8b2c9f97" autoplay="true"/><br/>
-- Be blackboxed.
-Can't be opened or edited.
-(There are some side effects to this in VOPs, like error on RMB.
-RFE'd, as well as making reporting harder)
+- Be blackboxed, i.e. can't be opened or edited.
+(VOP RMB error bug RFE'd)

 #### Firt Release